Shadow-250/cs50_project0/README.md

 **index.html**

 - Contains a banner type image.
-Each `.html` files contains a different one.
+Each `.html` files contains a different one;
-- Uses Bootstrap `.container` and `.navbar` classes
+- Uses Bootstrap `.container` and `.navbar` classes;
 - Uses two columns to display information.
-Both columns are mobile-responsive using `@media screen` for screens bellow 600px each columns width is 100% and for screens bellow 992px each columnd width is 50%
+Both columns are mobile-responsive using `@media screen`.
+For screens bellow 600px each column width is set to 100% and for screens bellow 992px each columnd width is set to 50%;
 -